 No words can adequately express the condolences felt for those who have suffered loss during the recent wildfires in California and the Northwest United States.
 In the case of active fires, the utmost concern should always be for the immediate safety of persons and property first.
 The devastation of wildfires this year has been particularly extreme.
 The following is some advice for pool professionals in dealing with the restoration and repair of swimming pools after a wildfire.

 During the fire

-Water pressure and water quality at the source will be affected during and after times of wild fires.
+Water pressure and water quality at the source will be affected during and after times of wildfires.
 For residents trying to protect their property, using the hose may not always be effective.
 In some cases where water pressure becomes an issue during the fire, some fire departments may incorporate pumps in the pool to use the water for protecting homes.
 Homeowners in wildfire areas can also buy pumps that can soak down their property.
-These pumps can typically work at a flow of 150 gpm and can disperse the contents of a 20,000-gallon pool within 2 hours.
+These pumps can typically work at a flow of 150 GPM and can disperse the contents of a 20,000-gallon pool within 2 hours.
 Pool techs should be aware ahead of time of this possibility and should check that hydrostatic relief valves are in place on these pools to prevent the pool vessels from popping out of the ground during these emergency use times.
 If there is a high groundwater table or the pool is built over an underground spring, this could be a very real possibility.

 After the fire

-Great care should be taken when undertaking the task of clean up after a fire.
+Great care should be taken when undertaking the task of cleaning up after a fire.
 Be aware of live downed power lines.
 In many cases in fire-damaged homes, the fire department will turn off the power.
 This is done because wires may have melted or been fused from the heat.
-Be sure to check with the fire department before attempting to turn pump and filter breakers back on.
+Be sure to check with the fire department before attempting to turn the pump and filter breakers back on.
 Only a licensed electrical contractor should determine the integrity of the breakers for the pumps.

 Pool Clean Up